Sventenhaaf/envelope/README.md

 ## data
 type: property

-status: issue: should be private.
+status: issue: should be private

 description: This property may gives you all the data in the spreadsheet as an array of arrays.
 It can return the array in unpredictable sizes of null-arrays.
 Better use the method trimmedData().

 ## version